 Road Vehicle Recalls Working Group

-The RVS legislation will benefit industry, the consumer and the regulator to deliver safer roads by modernising current processes.
+The Road Vehicle Standards Bill 2018 and related legislation received Royal Assent on 10 December 2018.
+The Road Vehicle Standards (RVS) legislation will benefit industry, the consumer and the regulator to deliver safer roads by modernising current processes.
 A significant inclusion in the RVS legislation are recall provisions.

 The recall provisions under the RVS legislation apply to road vehicles, and approved road vehicle components.
 They empower the Minister to issue a recall notice for a compulsory recall, and set out the obligations on suppliers in relation to notifying the Minister of certain information about a compulsory or voluntary recall.

-If the RVS legislation becomes law, the recall provisions will come in to effect 12 months later, and will be administered by the Department of Infrastructure, Regional Development and Cities (Infrastructure).
+The recall provisions commence on 10 December 2019, and will be administered by the Department of Infrastructure, Regional Development and Cities (Infrastructure).

-Infrastructure plans to convene the RVR Working Group every two months leading up to the implementation of the RVS legislation.
-Post implementation, the members of the RVR Working Group will agree on the frequency of future meetings.
+The Recalls Working Group convenes every two months leading up to the implementation of the RVS legislation.
+Post implementation, the members of the Recalls Working Group will agree on the frequency of future meetings.

-Each RVR Working Group meeting will have a pre-determined agenda of questions for the membership to address, on matters such as roles and responsibilities in relation to the notification of recall action to Infrastructure, reporting and performance monitoring, and the training and support needs of industry.
+Each Recalls Working Group meeting has a pre-determined agenda of questions for the membership to address, on matters such as roles and responsibilities in relation to the notification of recall action to Infrastructure, reporting and performance monitoring, and the training and support needs of industry.

-The RVR Working Group will be chaired by the General Manager of the Vehicle Safety Standards Branch within Infrastructure, with the balance of membership to be comprised of:
+The Recalls Working Group is chaired by the General Manager of the Vehicle Safety Standards Branch within Infrastructure, with the balance of membership comprised of: